3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 # CONFIGURING THE SYSTEM

-This will require you to edit the `Klicky_Macros` file.
-Dont worry it's super simple edits. open the file & CTRL+F & search:
+This will require you to edit the `Klicky-Macros.cfg` file.
+Dont worry it's super simple edits.
+This file is located in your printer's `config` folder insde the `Klicky` folder. open the file & CTRL+F & search:
 ```
 [gcode_macro _Home_Z_]